-Under a variable premium scheme, the focus of discussion about whether participation in deposit insurance should be made compulsory or optional will differ from that under the existing uniform premium scheme: in the case of a variable premium under a compulsory deposit insurance system, a high premium would be applied to banks judged practically insolvent by the Deposit Insurance Corporation (DIC), which runs the deposit insurance system, resulting in making it very difficult for the bank to remain in business.
+Under a variable premium scheme, the focus of discussion about whether participation in deposit insurance should be made compulsory or optional will differ from that under the existing uniform premium scheme: in the case of a variable premium under a compulsory deposit insurance system, a high premium would be applied to a bank judged practically insolvent by the Deposit Insurance Corporation (DIC), which runs the deposit insurance system, resulting in making it very difficult for the bank to remain in business.
 In this case, the DIC virtually holds the right of approval with respect to banking activity.
-On the other hand, under an optional deposit insurance system, such a bank would, after having been forced to withdraw from the system, seek depositors' 'approval' as to whether it could continue to collect deposits and conduct banking operations.
+On the other hand, under an optional deposit insurance system, such a bank would, after having been forced to withdraw from the system, seek depositors' "approval" as to whether it could continue to collect deposits and conduct banking operations.
 In this case, depositors or market participants in general would have an opportunity to evaluate the actual condition of bank management.
 It should be noted that, with respect to participation in and withdrawal from the system, there is a possibility of adverse selection whereby only banks whose premiums are undervalued in light of actual business conditions will remain in the system.

-While the possibility of setting a fair premium depends on the extent of private information14 between banks and the DIC in a strict sense, we can possibly say that, to a certain degree, the DIC is able to grasp asset values (real net capital) and risk amounts (measurement errors and changes in the environment) because of recent technological innovations regarding risk quantification and price assessment.
-Specific ways to
+While the possibility of setting a fair premium depends on the extent of private information between banks and the DIC in a strict sense, we can possibly say that, to a certain degree, the DIC is able to grasp asset values (real net capital) and risk amounts (measurement errors and changes in the environment) because of recent technological innovations regarding risk quantification and price assessment.
+Specific ways to calculate the fair premium include setting a premium based on monitoring, for example by government and/or DIC supervision, and applying option pricing theory based on stock price information.